marp-team/marp-cli/README.md

 ### Security about local files

-Because of [the security reason](https://github.com/marp-team/marp-cli/pull/10), **the converted PDF and images cannot use local files by default.** We recommend uploading your assets to online.
+Because of [the security reason](https://github.com/marp-team/marp-cli/pull/10#user-content-security), **PDF, PPTX and image(s) conversion cannot use local files by default.**

+Marp CLI would output incompleted result with warning if the blocked local file accessing is detected.
+We recommend uploading your assets to online.

-But if you want to use local files in rendered PDF, `--alow-local-files` option helps to find your local files.
-Warnings about using the insecure option will be outputted in each conversion.
+If you really need to use local files in these conversion, `--alow-local-files` option helps to find your local files. _Please use only to the trusted Markdown because there is a potential security risk._

 ```bash
 marp --pdf --allow-local-files slide-deck.md